jordw/heftydb/README.md

 Make use of multiple CPU cores for table writes and table compactions

 ###Pluggable compaction strategies
-Provide custom compaction behavior tailored to specific work loads.
+Provide custom compaction behavior tailored to specific workloads.

 ##Example Usage